Pylons/pyramid/docs/narr/models.rst

 ----------------------------

 An example of a model constructor, ``BlogEntry`` is presented below.
-It is a class which, when instantiated, becomes a model instance.
+It is implemente as a class which, when instantiated, becomes a model instance.

 .. code-block:: python
    :linenos: